Onyenso/Main/README.md

 # Final Project

-My default branch is my best work so far lives on.
+My default branch is where my best work so far lives on.
 It was created as result of a requirement to complete Harvard University's CS50 course.
 Other branches hold my other projects.